owususamuel/owususamuel/README.md

 ### Hi there 👋

+# SAMUEL OWUSU
+Welcome to my profile.
+This is the adventures of a lifelong learner.

+Reach out to me 🤗
+Twitter, LinkedIn,

+If you need me to work on a project.
+Send email:

 <!--
 **owususamuel/owususamuel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.